Cleveland Clinic logo

 Can medicine help you ovulate?

-Yes, there are fertility medications to induce ovulation.
-Talk to your healthcare provider about your symptoms and goals, such as if you wish to become pregnant.
-They can work with you on the best treatment based on your condition.
+Yes, there are fertility medications that help you.
+Talk to your healthcare provider about your symptoms and goals (like whether you wish to become pregnant).
+They can work with you on the best treatment.

 A note from Cleveland Clinic